On the contributions of extragalactic CO emission lines to ground-based CMB observations: Results: angular power spectra of CO emission

 \subsection{The CIB $\times$ CO spectrum}

 The upper panels of Fig.~\ref{fig:fidclustering} show the cross-correlation between CO emission and the CIB for three frequency bands corresponding to an ACT-like experiment, of 90,\footnote{The ACT 90 GHz band actually has an average frequency of 97GHz but we will refer to this band as 90 GHz throughout this text.} 150 and 220 GHz.
 Specifically, we show the full contribution to the observed TT power spectrum which is $2\times \langle {\rm CO} \times {\rm CIB} \rangle$, where $\langle {\rm CO} \times {\rm CIB} \rangle$ is the cross-spectrum between the CO map and the CIB map.
-The gray curve indicates the late-time kSZ signal from the \agora model with $\log( T_{\rm AGN} / {\rm K}) = 7.8$ and the solid black curves correspond to the CIB autocorrelation for the same bandpass in the fiducial \agora model.
-In agreement with results reported in \Maniyar, we find that for 150 GHz the cross-spectra between aggregate CO emission and the CIB exceed $1 [\mu {\rm K}]^2$ at $\ell \sim 3000$ --in fact the contribution to the TT power spectrum is closer to 4 $\mu {\rm K}^2$.
-This amplitude is generically higher than that of kSZ secondary anisotropies in \agora.
-We now turn to a detailed breakdown of each CO transition's contribution to a given bandpass for the case of cross-correlations.
+The gray curve indicates the late-time kSZ signal from the \agora model with $\log( T_{\rm AGN} / {\rm K}) = 7.8$ and the solid black curves correspond to the CIB autocorrelation for the same bandpass in the fiducial \agora model. {In agreement with results reported in \Maniyar, we find that for 150 GHz the cross-spectra between aggregate CO emission and the CIB exceed $1 [\mu {\rm K}]^2$ at $\ell \sim 3000$.
+This amplitude is generically higher than the fiducial kSZ secondary anisotropies in \agora.} We now turn to a detailed breakdown of each CO transition's contribution to a given bandpass for the case of cross-correlations.
 It is helpful to consider the redshift ranges probed by each transition through each bandpass, remembering that the cosmic SFR density peaks at $z\sim2$, and that the average CIB intensity peaks at slightly higher redshifts.
 Figure~\ref{fig:freqs} contains a visual guide for several bandpasses and Table~\ref{tab:zs} specifies quantitatively the redshift probed by each frequency/transition combination assuming fiducial ACT-like bandpasses.

 Again referring to the upper panels of Fig.~\ref{fig:fidclustering}, we see that at 90 GHZ the amplitude of cross-correlation is primarily driven by the CO$(4\to3)$ transition with a subdominant contribution arising from $(3\to2)$.
 Past $\ell \gtrsim 3000$ the spectra for all transitions are similar to flat, Poisson-like shot noise.
 At this frequency, then, the lines that drive the CIB cross-correlation are located at $z\in [2.1-3.5]$ and $z\in[3.1-5.9]$.